homebrew-ec-foss/CHIP-Monks/tasks/Week-2-Task/project-explanation.md

 # Designing the CHIP-8 CPU Core in Verilog

 This tutorial will help you implement your own CHIP-8 CPU module using FSMs and `case` statements.
-The goal is to simulate a working CPU that can fetch, decode, and execute real CHIP-8 programs.
+The goal is to simulate a working CPU that can fetch, decode, and execute real CHIP-8 programs — all in Verilog.

+---

 ## Overview

 Your CPU will be a single Verilog module that:

-- Fetches 2-byte opcodes from memory
+- Fetches 2-byte (16-bit) opcodes from memory

-- Decodes opcodes using a `case` statement
+- Decodes the opcode using a `case` statement

 - Executes instructions using internal registers

 - Interfaces with memory, display, and keypad

 - Follows a Finite State Machine (FSM) structure

 ---

+## What is Fetch-Decode-Execute?

+The CPU runs an endless loop broken into three core phases:

+1. **Fetch**
+    Read 2 bytes from memory at the current PC (Program Counter).
+    Since CHIP-8 opcodes are 2 bytes and memory is byte-addressed, you need two cycles.

+2. **Decode**
+    Break down the 16-bit opcode into fields — upper nibble, X, Y, N, NN, NNN — and figure out what instruction it represents.

+3. **Execute**
+    Perform the action: modify registers, jump, store to memory, etc. Then increment or change the PC based on the instruction.

+This loop continues for every instruction.

+---

 ## Inputs and Outputs

-Here’s a simplified I/O spec for your `chip8_cpu`:
+Here’s a simplified I/O interface for your CPU module:

 ```verilog
 module chip8_cpu (